osemenets21/Employee-List-Management-Application/README.md

 ## About application

-Welcome to the Employee List Management Application - your versatile tool for managing your list of employees.
+Welcome to our Employee Management System!
+This application is designed to help you efficiently manage your employee records.
+Below, you'll find information on key features, with a focus on Registration and Authorization, both seamlessly integrated through Firebase.

 ## Features